ente-io/ente/README.md

 ### Offline Mode

 ente generates 2FA tokens offline, so your network connectivity will not get in the way of your workflow.
+If you wish to use the app without an account for e2ee backups, you can do that as well.

 ### Import and Export Tokens